JustinYKC/FEPOPS/paper.md

 # Statement of need

 At the time of writing, `OpenFEPOPS` is the only publicly available implementation of the FEPOPS molecular similarity technique.
 Whilst used within industry and referenced extensively in literature, it has been unavailable to researchers as an open-source tool.
 This truly open implementation allows researchers to use and contribute to the advancement of FEPOPS within the rapid development and collaborative framework provided by open-source software.
-It is therefore hoped that this will allow the technique to be used not only for traditional small molecule molecular similarity, but also in new emerging fields such as protein design and featurization of small- and macromolecules for both predictive and generative tasks.
+It is therefore hoped that this will allow the technique to be used not only for traditional small molecule molecular similarity, but also in new emerging fields such as protein design and featurization of small- and macro-molecules for both predictive and generative tasks.

 # Brief software description

+Whilst OpenFEPOPS has included functionality for descriptor caching and profiling of libraries, the core functionality of the package is descriptor generation and scoring.

+## _Descriptor generation:_

+The OpenFEPOPS descriptor generation process as outlined in \autoref{fig:descriptor_generation} follows;

+1. Tautomer enumeration
+    - For a given small molecule, OpenFEPOPS uses RDKit to iterate over molecular tautomers.
+By default, there is no limit to the number of recoverable tautomers, but a limit may be imposed which may be necessary if adapting the OpenFEPOPS code to large macromolecules and not just small molecules.
+2. Conformer enumeration
+    - For each tautomer, up to 1024 conformers are sampled by either complete enumeration of rotatable bond states (at the literature reported optimum increment of 90 degrees) if there are five or less rotatable bonds, or through random sampling of 1024 possible states if there are more than 5 rotatable bonds.
+3. Defining feature points
-The OpenFEPOPS descriptor generation process as outlined in \autoref{fig:descriptor_generation} follows; for a given small molecule, OpenFEPOPS iterates over tautomers and conformers, picking four (by default) K-mean [@arthur2007k] derived points, into which the atomic information of neighbouring atoms is collapsed.
+    - The KMeans algorithm [@arthur2007k] is applied to each conformer of each tautomer to identify four (by default) representative or centrol points, into which the atomic information of neighbouring atoms is collapsed.
 As standard, the atomic properties of charge, logP, hydrogen bond donor, and hydrogen bond acceptor status are collapsed into four feature points per unique tautomer conformation.
 These feature points are encoded to 22 numeric values (a FEPOP) comprising four points, each with four properties, and six pairwise distances between these points.
+With many FEPOPS descriptors collected from a single molecule through tautomer and conformer enumeration, this set of representative FEPOPS should capture every possible state of the original molecule.
+4. Selection of diverse FEPOPS
-With four FEPOPS representing every enumerated conformer for every enumerated tautomer of a molecule, this set of representative FEPOPS should capture every possible state of the original molecule.
-From this list, the K-medoid algorithm [@park2009simple] is applied to identify seven diverse FEPOPS which are thought to capture a fuzzy representation of the molecule using seven FEPOPS comprising 22 descriptors each, totalling 154 32-bit floating point numbers or 616 bytes.
+    - From the collection of FEPOPS derived from every tautomer conformation of a molecule, the K-Medoid algorithm [@park2009simple] is applied to identify seven (by default) diverse FEPOPS which are thought to best capture a fuzzy representation of the molecule.
+These seven FEPOPS each comprise 22 descriptors each, totalling 154 32-bit floating point numbers or 616 bytes.

 ![OpenFEPOPS descriptor generation showing the capture of tautomer and conformer information from a single input molecule.\label{fig:descriptor_generation}](Figure1.png)

+Descriptor generation with OpenFEPOPS is a compute intensive task and as noted in literature, designed to be run in situations where large compound archives have had their descriptors pre-generated and are queried against realatively small numbers of new molecules for which descriptors are not known and are generated.
+To enable use in this manner, OpenFEPOPS provides functionality to cache descriptors through specification of database files, either in the SQLite or JSON formats.

+## Scoring and comparison of molecules based on their molecular descriptors

+1. Sorting
+    - With seven (by default) diverse FEPOPS representing a small molecule, the FEPOPS are sorted by ascending charge.
+2. Scaling
+    - Due to the different scales and distributions of features comprising FEPOPS descriptors, each FEPOP is centered and scaled according to observed mean and standard deviations of the same features within a larger pool of molecules.
+By default, these means and standard deviations have been derived from the DUDE diversity set which captures known actives and decoys for a diverse set of therapeutic targets.
+3. Scoring
+    - The Pearson correlation coefficient is calculated for the scaled descriptors of the first molecule to the scaled descriptors of the second.

+Literature highlights that the choice of the Pearson correlation coefficient leads to high background scores as it is highly unlikely to see little correlation between any molecule due to fundamental limitations of chemistry and geometry.
+Therefore, unrelated molecules are likely to have FEPOPS similarity scores higher than those encountered with more traditional techniques such as bitstring fingeprints and Tanimoto or Dice similarity measures.

+## Availability, usage and documentation

-OpenFEPOPS has been uploaded to the Python Packaging Index under the name 'fepops' and as such is installable using the pip package manager and the command 'pip install fepops'.
+OpenFEPOPS has been uploaded to the Python Packaging Index under the name 'fepops' and as such is installable using the pip package manager and the command `pip install fepops`.
 With the package installed, entrypoints are used to expose commonly used OpenFEPOPS tasks such as descriptor generation and calculation on molecular similarity, enabling simple command line access without the need to explicitly invoke a Python interpreter.
 Whilst OpenFEPOPS may be used solely via the command line interface, a robust API is available and may be used within other programs or integrated into existing pipelines to enable more complex workflows.
-Extensive online documentation is available.
+Extensive API documentation is available at https://justinykc.github.io/FEPOPS, along with a concise user-guide at https://justinykc.github.io/FEPOPS/readme.html

 # References